jmcclary27/GPU-Programming-Interactive-Tutorials/lessons/lesson01_execution_model/README.md

 # 🧪 Demo: `experiment.cu` + `kernel.cu`

 These two files work together to show a **real**, fully functioning CUDA kernel.

+## How to compile

+(Might need to change compile command depending on device being used) nvcc experiment.cu kernel.cu -o experiment ./experiment

 ### `kernel.cu`
 Defines the correct version of the vector-add kernel: